p-josse/BigData-TP/SQL-API/app/README.md

 docker run --name my-pgadmin -p 82:80 -e "PGADMIN_DEFAULT_EMAIL=pgadmin4@pgadmin.org" -e "PGADMIN_DEFAULT_PASSWORD=test1234" -d dpage/pgadmin4
 ```

-Restore the DB in the new server using the `dvdrental-2.tar` file.
+Restore the DB in the new server using the `dvdrental-2.tar` file as in the TP1.

 ## Move to /app